Reading copy

 Why the choice matters

 Most people who abandon the Odyssey never actually abandon Homer — they abandon a translation that was wrong for them.
 The story itself is one of the most gripping ever told: a veteran spending ten years trying to get home, a wife holding a besieged house with nothing but intelligence, a son setting out to find a father he cannot remember.
-If the version in your hands feels like homework, change the version, not the ambition.
+If the version in your hands keeps getting in the way, change the version, not the ambition.

 The five translations, honestly compared